victorian-socialists/civicrm-stripe/README.md

 You will enter your "Publishable" & "Secret" key given by stripe.com.

 ## Installation
 Download and install extension via CiviCRM's "Manage Extensions" page.

+To use with Drupal Webform you **MUST** apply the following patch to webform_civicrm: https://github.com/colemanw/webform_civicrm/pull/100

 ## Webhook and Recurring Contributions